mygingerdiary/library-php-project/README.md

-# php-project-
+# php-project
+my first project made in php
-project made for studies; first php project
+project of library system made for studies using html+css+php+mysq